 Prior to the tryout, each spring in-town coach will be provided a standard MYB/S evaluation form.
 On this form, the in-town coach will be asked to rank all players trying out for the summer program.
 This form will must be turned into the one of the summer coordinators prior to the tryout date.

 Each age group will have a 1.5 to 2 hour tryout.
-Each spring in-town team will have an evaluator present at the tryout.
+Each spring in-town team will have an evaluator present at the tryout OR there will be a group of independent evaluators.
 The tryout will also be attended by a MYB/S board member (who has no child trying out).
 At the end of the tryout, each evaluator will turn in his/her selection of 12 names (in order) for the “Suburban A” team.
-The “Suburban A” coach (in conjunction with the grade coordinator, summer coordinator, & independent board representative) will pick the team.
+The grade coordinator, the summer coordinator (if applicable), the independent board representative, with the help of the Spring Coaches input will help pick the team.

 The evaluators will also comprise a second list of players for the “Suburban B” team(s).
 This list could consist of 13 to 26 players (in order), depending on how many “B” teams will be entered in that age group.
 If there are two “B” teams, the “B” coaches will draft the two teams creating two balanced teams.
 The number of “B” league teams will be dependent on the total number of players trying out in a particular age group as well as the availability of openings in the Suburban B league.